 ETNO members throughout Europe are putting together innovative content offers, including IP TV, music or video downloads.
 They are also engaged in voluntary education campaigns to raise awareness against piracy.

 Working Group structure

 ETNO WGs are the engine of the Association.
 The bottom-up approach when formulating ETNO position papers ensures that all ETNO member interests are captured.
-The Digital Single Market WG Chair is Caterina Bortolini, Telecom Italia and the vice-chair is Sylvie le Franc, European Regulatory Affairs Manager, Orange.
+The Digital Single Market WG Chair is Caterina Bortolini, Telecom Italia and the Vice-Chairs are Henk Mannekens (BT) and Thedora Stamos (Proximus).